Dolpheyn/aws_notes/README.md

 	1. Create a training job.
 It includes:
 		1. S3 URL (training data)
 		2. Compute Instances(?):
-		3. SR URL (output of the job which are  model artifacts.) rasanya boleh je store in the same bucket with training data.
+		3. S3 URL (output of the job which are  model artifacts.) rasanya boleh je store in the same bucket with training data.
 		4. Read options for training at https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-training.html
 		5. Answer for no. 2 ^^^: